 Learn the trade hands-on

 Experience how Lather/Interior Systems Mechanics apprentices learn the trade, and meet the program coordinator.

-Starting off with a solid understanding of how to work safely as the first week of the program is focused entirely on this subject.
+Apprentices start off with a solid understanding of how to work safely as the first week of the program is focused entirely on this subject.
 Level 1 apprentices are also introduced to the tools they will use on the job.
 They develop project planning and blueprint reading skills, and learn to use ladders, scaffolds and automated lift equipment.
 Apprentices also start with the basics of steel framework and drywall installation.
 (6 week program)

 In Level 2 apprentices develop their skill in the trade by learning how to install insulation, non-load metal framing, and gypsum wallboard.
 They begin installing pressed steel frames, beads, mouldings, soundproofing, and fireproofing.
 They also learn more advanced framing methods including suspended t-bar ceilings and bulkheads.
 (6 week program)

 Program fees include Apprentice books and manuals.